seanahmad/tfv2/r-binder/README.md

 ![loss](loss.png)

-The model yields a loss of just under 3% and a mean absolute error of just under 14%.
+The model yields a loss of just above 2% and a mean absolute error of just above 12%.

 The mean percentage error is also calculated: